djinna/docpad.gwenbell.com/src/documents/pages/saq.html.md

 ## What excites you most?

 I am fascinated by the new, emerging web on Hyperboria.
 I'm curious about Bitcoin.
 I'm fascinated by people in the Node community.
 I read several books a week.
-Most recently two graphic novels.
+Most recently two graphic novels: [A Chinese Life](http://www.guardian.co.uk/books/2012/oct/12/chinese-life-li-kunwu-p-otie-review) and [Calling Dr Laura](http://nicolejgeorges.com/?page_id=157).

 ## What are the common qualities of the people you connect with?